Natural Treatments for Dog Respiratory Issues

 - Heat Stroke & Obesity - On hot summer days, dogs may stay outside in the direct sunlight for too long or overexert themselves.
 Overweight or obese dogs may have exercise intolerance and wheeze even after going on short walks.
 If your dog is overweight, there are many easy ways to help it lose weight.
 Click here for 7 easy weight loss tips.

 Panting is a normal behavior for dogs as it helps to regulate body temperature.
 However, there are two types of panting in dogs: normal and abnormal.
-Normal panting occurs following exercise, following periods of excitement or from being outside in hot weather.
+Normal panting occurs following exercise, periods of excitement or from being outside in hot weather.
 Mild panting with an open mouth, bright eyes and relaxed facial features is a “doggie smile,” and the panting should slow and then stop.
 Abnormal panting can be a sign of discomfort, stress, pain or a health problem that needs attention.
-Abnormal panting is raspier, harsher and louder than normal panting, and the dog will appear to be exerting more effort than normal.
+Abnormal panting may be louder and last longer (might seem like the dog is always panting) than normal panting, and the dog will may appear to be exerting more effort than normal.

 Below are some of the more common reasons for abnormal panting: